microsoft/CopilotStudioSamples/CustomAnalytics/DataFlowVersion/readme.md

    4. You should now return to the Power Query editor.
 We need to change each reference to conversationtranscript to point to the new table we just imported.
 Select the original conversationtranscript table - and then look at the Applied Steps window on the right of the screen.
 Delete any steps after 'Source'.
 Select the source step, and replace any value with the name of the conversationtranscript table from Dataflow 1a.
 This effectively makes the source of conversationtranscript in Dataflow 2 to be conversationtranscript from Dataflow 1a.

 5. Note that managing the data in your DataLake will require additional attention, outside the scope of these steps.
+6. You will likely want to refresh the content periodically, go to Settings -> Scheduled refresh and select the preferred period - you should ensure that the 2 dataflows that need refesh (1a and 2) refesh in that order.

 #### Set up the report